adtools/clib2/README.md

 ##### Time

-The default time zone is derived from the Amiga operating system locale settings and takes the form `GMT+*hh*` or `GMT-*hh*`, respectively, in which *hh* stands for the difference between the local time zone and Greenwich Mean Time.
+The default time zone is derived from the Amiga operating system locale settings and takes the form `GMT+*hh*` or `GMT-*hh*`, respectively, in which *hh* stands for the difference between the local time zone and Greenwich Mean Time (actually, this is not GMT but UTC).

 The `clock_t` and `time_t` types are unsigned 32 bit integers.
 The `time_t` epoch starts with midnight January 1st, 1970.